neeraj-wisetr/slate/source/includes/contacts/_contacts.md

 ## Unassign Lists

-This endpoint unassign the lists from the contact.
+Unassign lists from the contact.

 ```php
 <?php